 - Concise and easy to digest

-On the other, the GDPR sets out a fairly detailed list of the information which should be included in a privacy notice, including:
+That’s not to say that you can write whatever you want.
+The GDPR sets out a fairly detailed list of the information which should be included in a privacy notice, including:

 - The type of data being collected (emails, phone numbers, IP addresses…)